No items found.

 1. Conflicting religious or cultural beliefs

-Partners from different religious or cultural backgrounds may experience cognitive dissonance due to conflicting beliefs and values.
+Partners who differ in religious or cultural backgrounds may experience cognitive dissonance due to differing beliefs and values (Umar & Saryanto, 2005).
 For instance, one partner may believe in traditional gender roles, while the other values egalitarian relationships.
-These differences may impact couples with different beliefs more than those with the same religious background.
+These differences may impact couples more when they ignore potential conflicts rather than working to reduce dissonance.

 2. Differing life goals or priorities